Why study Civil Engineering at the University of Kentucky?

 The department offers programs of study leading to an M.S. degree in civil engineering or a Ph.D. degree.
-Financial assistance is available in the form of teaching and research assistantships and fellowships.
 Graduate students work closely with faculty on research projects at the forefront of technology.

 Graduate students choose to specialize in one of the seven technical areas: